netdata/netdata-ui/src/components/table/README.md

 }
 ```

-- `selectedItemClb` - selected item callback.
-This one used for calling something whenever any row in table is selected
+- `toggleSelectedItemClb` - selected item callback.
+This one used for calling something whenever any row in table is selected or deselected
 - `columns` - This is where all the layout happens.
 As example user table `columns` provided below.
 As basis `react-table` **columns** used here.
 - `data` - collection of table rows as js objects.
 Each first level key of object should reference to `accessor` fild described in columns.
 - `sortableBy` - describes which columns could provide sorting API.
 Values should be referenced to `columns` `accessor`